jhugray/backend-summer2022/README.md

 ![image](https://user-images.githubusercontent.com/59127869/149660897-b97ec1ac-c247-4b14-b005-bd54638bf074.png)

-## Installation

-To demo the application, you can use [the deployed heroku version](https://shopify-be-intern-challenge.herokuapp.com/ "Jess Ugray's backend challenge").

 All of the API CRUD calls have been entered into ReqBin's online API tester for convenience:
 * [Get all products (Read)](https://reqbin.com/otvbpjk8)
 * [Get a product by ID (Read)](https://reqbin.com/lhwlfiy8)